SuperOfficeDocs/superoffice-docs/user-guide/en/includes/howto-compose-email.md

     * Click **Select a CRM document** to select a document in SuperOffice CRM.

     > [!TIP]
-    > If you want to save the message temporarily and complete it later, click ![icon][img3] in the top-right corner.
+    > To save the message temporarily and complete it later, click ![icon][img3] in the top-right corner.
 The message will then be saved in the drafts folder.

 9. To include an FAQ, a reply template or a quick reply in the email message, click ![icon][img4] at the bottom of the window.